thoufeeqak/Sentiment_Analysis/README.md

 # Sentiment_Analysis
-Predicting Sentiment from product reviews for Amazon products using puthon and graphlab.
+Predicting Sentiment from product reviews for Amazon products using python and graphlab.